tfountain/zf-gearman-manager/README.markdown

 ## Queueing jobs

-For convenience the module defines a service config entry for the Gearman Client using the key 'GearmanClient' (still TODO: configuration to allow this to use separate servers).
+For convenience the module defines a service config entry for the Gearman Client using the key 'GearmanClient' (still TODO: configuration to allow multiple servers?).
 So with this, to queue a job (from a controller):

     $gmClient = $this->getServiceLocator()->get('GearmanClient');
     $gmClient->doBackground('do-stuff', $params); // where $params is the job workload (always a string)

+Host and port for Gearman Client can be configured through the app config (usually the `module.config.php`).
+This is done using a `gearman_client` array

+    'gearman_client' => array(
+        'host' => 'gearmand.local'
+        'port' => 31337
+    )

 ## Running the daemon